meetDeveloper/freeDictionaryAPI/README.md

 If you need any assistance or find any bugs, feel free to contact me directly via email or create a new issue on the GitHub page.

+## Related Projects

+### Dictionary Anywhere

+Dictionary Anywhere extension helps you stay focused on what you are reading by eliminating the need to search for meaning, Double-clicking any word will view its definition in a small pop-up bubble.
+Now you never have to leave what you are reading to search meaning for the words you don't know.
+** Enjoy Reading Uninterrupted!!! **